suha-nathan/need-for-speed/README.md

 There were a few different approaches I was evaluating to build the 2D game.
 1. Using SCSS and jQuery to animate individual css elements.
 Movement of the CSS element is slightly choppy

-2. Using canvas and the draw rectangles and images.
+2. Using vanilla JS `<canvas>` to draw rectangles and images.
 Movement is smoother than using CSS.
 However, drawing and resizing images in `<canvas>` decreases the quality of the image.

 3. Using SVG.js.
 Work In Progress.
 Didn't manage to thoroughly explore this route due to time constraints.